 Preliminary investigation reveals that a 1999 Dodge Ram truck operated by a 47-year-old Lansing resident was traveling eastbound on Highland Road when he lost control on the I-96 overpass due to icy road conditions.
 The Dodge Ram crossed the center line, hitting a 2008 International school bus operated by Howell Public Schools.
 The school bus was operated by 51-year-old Howell resident and did not have any students on it when the crash occurred.

 The driver of the Dodge Ram and the passenger, a 27-year-old Lansing resident, were transported to Sparrow Hospital.
-The driver sustained life-threatening injuries while the passenger is listed in stable condition.
+The personal injury attorney says the driver sustained life-threatening injuries while the passenger is listed in stable condition.
 The bus driver was transported to St. Joes Livingston in stable condition.

 Alcohol does not appear to be a factor in the crash, and all occupants were wearing seatbelts.